Chapters

 Add tasks through a template

-At Step 3 of 3, if you would like to add tasks to your automation by using a template, simply click the right arrow of the template you need:
+At Step 3, if you would like to add tasks to your automation by using a template, simply click the right arrow of the template you need:

 Use a template to add tasks